mish-25/Bwell/README.md

 Create javascript file and save with extension .js

 ## Usage:
-This will help the students to be more aware of their own self, focus on their wellbeing and be able to take care of themselves as well as others.
+This will help the students to be more aware of their own self, focus on their well-being and be able to take care of themselves as well as others.
 The additional features like meditation and diary also provide a platform for stress and anxiety relief.

 ## Applications: